JustinLove/baboom/README.md

 Big Bomb Bot - self destructs for nuke-sized explosion, commander-sized if hit

-## Piecemeal Unit Mods
+## Composable Unit Mods

-This is also a test-bed for piecemeal units mods.
+This is also a test-bed for composable units mods.
 Three great beasts bar the way:

-- Unable to update strategic icons: Icon Reloader can refresh previously known icon ids; BaBoom is currently using `paratrooper`
+- Unable to update strategic icons: Wounded.
+Icon Reloader can refresh previously known icon ids; BaBoom is currently using `paratrooper`
-- Build bar is defined statically in the UI: This mod has a proof of concept for incremental additions, but is still jamming itself into `["bot", 1]` without regard for previous occupants.
+- Build bar is defined statically in the UI: Dying.
+HodgePodge mod has a proof of concept for incremental additions, but is still jamming units into fixed locations without regard for previous occupants.
+BaBoom is going into `["bot", 1]`.
-- `unit_list.json`: this one is going to be a PITA
+- `unit_list.json`: Scratched.
+We can calculate buildable lists but the server does not accept the build commands.

 ## Development